Goji Berries Side Effects: 6 Ways They May Cause Harm

 1. May Cause Drug Interactions

-Goji berries can interact with certain drugs, including warfarin.
+Goji berries can interact with certain blood-thinning drugs, including warfarin.
 In a study, a 71-year-old woman took goji berry juice while she was on warfarin therapy.
 The woman experienced symptoms of bruising, rectal bleeding, and bleeding from the nose (2).
 Her symptoms improved once she stopped taking the juice.

 2. May Lower Blood Sugar Way Too Much